-KB Home goes for a five year extension on a construction permit to build 461 residences in Runkle Canyon.
-Problem is that new contamination has been found on the site and evidence that the developer has blocked government requests for Clean Water Act data.
+New contamination has been found on the Runkle Canyon development site and evidence that KB Home has blocked government requests for Clean Water Act data mandated by law.